Use AI coding agents

 The Aspire CLI is built for agent-driven workflows — commands support non-interactive execution to avoid blocking on prompts, and many commands support --format Json for structured plain text output.
 Key commands include aspire start (background execution), aspire start --isolated (parallel worktrees), aspire wait (block until healthy), aspire describe, aspire logs, and aspire docs search.

-The Aspire skill file (installed by aspire agent init) teaches agents all of these patterns automatically.
+Aspire workflow skills installed by aspire agent init teach agents these patterns automatically.

 Get started